 The Seawatch Wind Lidar buoy is deployed at the Borssele Wind Farm Zone (BWFZ).
-This monthly report summarizes the activities during the period 21 August - 21 September 2016, and presents time series plots of the data collected during this period.
+This monthly report summarizes the activities during the period 21 September - 22 October 2016, and presents time series plots of the data collected during this period.

 The buoy was first deployed on 11 June 2015 at 15:55 UTC, and a bottom mounted tide gauge (WLR) was deployed at 16:15 UTC on the same day.
 The buoy transmitted data continuously until transmissions stopped on 11 September, and it was recovered on 6 October 2015.
 The buoy was then repaired, and redeployed on 12 November 2015.
 The Lidar stopped working on 26 December 2015 due to a technical problem, while the buoy continued measuring and transmitting data from all other sensors.
-The buoy was recovered for repair on 19 January 2016.
+After a long period of unworkable weather conditions, and some delay due to vessel unavailability, the buoy was recovered for repair on 19 January 2016.
+The root cause of the problem was found and measures were taken to prevent it from happen again.

-The spare Seawatch Wind Lidar buoy was deployed at the same position in the BWFZ on 12 February 2016 and recovered for fuel service 20 July 2016.
+The Seawatch Wind Lidar buoy WS157 was deployed at the same position in the BWFZ on 12 February 2016 and recovered for fuel service 20 July 2016.
 The buoy with serial number WS156 was at the same time deployed at 20 July at 10:00 UTC and has been working since.